Health And Safety Breach Accident Injury Guide – How Much Compensation Can I Claim?

 Once you have decided that you are going to pursue a compensation claim for your health and safety breach accident, there are two things you may need to think about.
-These are, which personal injury claims service or solicitor you will hire, and how you will fund your claim.
+These are, which personal injury claims service or solicitor you will hire, and how you will fund legal representation if this is something you want to do.
 For many people, figuring out the finances at what can already be a stressful time can be the hardest part.
-This is where making a no win no fee health and safety breach accident claim can help.
+This is where making a No Win No Fee health and safety breach accident claim can help.

-No win, no fee means that you can claim compensation for the consequences of a health and safety breach accident without having to pay any costs up front or during the life of your claim.
-With a no win, no fee claim, you only pay if and when you are successful.
-Being able to make a claim using no win, no fee means that your personal injury solicitor will assume all the risk in working with you on your claim.
-When you do come to pay for your solicitors services, you will already have your settlement and be able to easily manage the fees.
+No Win No Fee means that you can hire a solicitor to represent your claim for the consequences of a health and safety breach accident without having to pay any costs upfront or while your claim is ongoing.
+With a No Win No Fee claim, you only pay a success fee to your solicitor when your claim is successful.
+Being able to make a claim using No Win No Fee means that your personal injury solicitor will assume all the risk in working with you on your claim.
+When you do come to pay for your solicitor’s services, you will already have your settlement and be able to easily manage the fees.

 Have you suffered an accident due to health and safety breaches at work?
 If so, read our guide to getting the compensation you deserve.

-How much can I claim for a health and safety breach in a public place leading to an accident?
-Find out in our guides.
+How much can I claim for a health and safety breach in work leading to an accident when I’m self-employed?
+Find out in our guide.

-Find out how much you could be able to claim if you were not issued with the correct personal protective equipment in the workplace.
+Find out how much you could be able to claim if you were injured in a forklift accident in the workplace.

 Find out more about the consequences of a breach in health and safety processes and procedures in this guide from the Health and Safety Executive.